Transgenderism, transsexualism, and gender identity

 - Gender reassignment surgery (GRS) usually "doesn't work" and often "increases the likelihood of depression and psychic disturbances."

 - GRS basically involves mutilation of the client's body from what God intended it to be to be something quite different.
+Curiously, many accept the circumcision of male babies to be acceptable to God.

-- transgender persons are best helped through reparative therapy and prayer.
+- Transgender persons are best helped through reparative therapy and prayer.

 As the Christianity Today article concludes: